 Data Mining (SSAS)

-Data mining is deprecated in SQL Server Analysis Services 2017.
-Documentation is not updated for deprecated features.
+Data mining was deprecated in SQL Server 2017 Analysis Services and now discontinued in SQL Server 2022 Analysis Services.
+Documentation is not updated for deprecated and discontinued features.
 To learn more, see Analysis Services backward compatibility.

 Benefits of Data Mining

 Data mining (also called predictive analytics and machine learning) uses well-researched statistical principles to discover patterns in your data.
 By applying the data mining algorithms in SQL Server Analysis Services to your data, you can forecast trends, identify patterns, create rules and recommendations, analyze the sequence of events in complex data sets, and gain new insights.

 In SQL Server 2017, data mining is powerful, accessible, and integrated with the tools that many people prefer to use for analysis and reporting.

 SQL Server Data Mining provides the following features in support of integrated data mining solutions:

 Multiple data sources: You can use any tabular data source for data mining, including spreadsheets and text files.
 You can also easily mine OLAP cubes created in SQL Server Analysis Services.
 However, you cannot use data from an in-memory database.